 - I. Anyone who has a complaint about a District employee may submit his/her complaint to the Superintendent, an Assistant Superintendent, appropriate Director, or another administrator.
 The complainant must identify himself/herself and submit the complaint in writing if possible.
 The administrator will take written notes of the specific information and investigate or forward to another appropriate administrator for investigation. - II.
-The Superintendent or designee shall report to the Department of Education legally sufficient complaints within thirty (30) calendar days after the date on which the complaint comes to the attention of the School District. - III.
-Failure to report to the Superintendent or designee within forty-eight (48) hours a legally sufficient complaint shall result in disciplinary action. - IV.
-The Superintendent shall develop procedures to comply with the reporting requirements for legally sufficient complaints.
+It is the duty of all employees to report to the Superintendent alleged misconduct by any School Board employee that affects the health, safety or welfare of a student as required by Florida Statute and School Board policy. - III.
+The Superintendent or designee shall report to the Department of Education legally sufficient complaints within thirty (30) calendar days after the date on which the complaint comes to the attention of the School District. - IV.
+Failure to report to the Superintendent or designee within forty-eight (48) hours a legally sufficient complaint shall result in disciplinary action. - V. The Superintendent shall develop procedures to comply with the reporting requirements for legally sufficient complaints.

-HISTORY: REVISED: 02/06/07 FORMERLY: NEW
+REVISED: 02/06/07, 10/21/08 FORMERLY: NEW